Anthology (Asia album)

 Anthology is a compilation by Asia highlighting the John Payne era up to 1997.
 Re-recordings of John Wetton-era material were prompted by a lawsuit filed by Wetton when the original versions were used on the initial release in Japan.
-New versions were allowed, as well as a cover of the GTR track, "The Hunter".
+New versions were allowed, as well as two original songs: "Different Worlds," and a cover of the GTR track, "The Hunter".